Economics Courses (FCB)

 ECO 603 - Economic Markets: Competition and Monopoly

 Introduces the learner to the basic workings of the economic market.
 Included are concepts addressing consumer and producer motivations in the market; surpluses and shortages; and third-party intervention into markets.
 Also the importance of competitive markets will be emphasized with a discussion of a lack of competition such as monopoly and the consequences for society.
 Prerequisite: Graduate standing

 ECO 605 - Health Care Economics & Finance

 Examines the economic and financial aspects of the health care system.
 Organizational and institutional structures through which an economy makes choices regarding the production, consumption, and distribution of health care services.
 Fundamental processes for the management of liquidity, major capital investments, debt, and funding.
 Examines both for-profit and not-for-profit health care organizations.
-Prerequisite: BUS 500 and Foster College of Business Graduate Student or Consent of Associate Dean.
+Prerequisite: Graduate standing.

 ECO 606 - Microeconomics for Managers